Nat-Lab/natutils/README.md

 - titleFetch: fetch the titles of an IP range.
 - wenku8-fetch: a tool to download all novels on wenku8.com.
 - bashSQL: a BaSH based SQL API
+- osu-rankview: view the osu! rank of given players.

 ---